Roll20/roll20-character-sheets/HarnMaster3_v2/README.md

 - Note down your armor before switching sheets, it will need to be input again on the new sheet (you'll also need the armor locations from the rulebook)
 - Verify the settings on the Settings tab
 - Change something (anything, for example the "carried" checkbox) in each weapon you have so AML and DML are calculated again, they will be empty after a migration of an existing character.

+Your weapons will be on the Inventory Tab after migration.
+Mark the "C" checkbox to select which weapons you're carrying and thus show up on the Character Tab .

 NOTE
 ====